se-edu/learningresources/contents/javascript/VueJs/Intro.md

 ```

 Explanation:
-* Import Vue CDN and the JavaScript file in the main HTML file.
+* Import VueJs CDN and the JavaScript file in the main HTML file.
 * Create a Vue instance in the JavaScript file; bind the instance to one of the component in our html file (the `root` element).
-(In this case, only this component is working in Vue while the rest are unaffected.
-This is how we progressively plug in Vue into our projects without a complete one at a go.)
+(In this case, only this component is working in VueJs while the rest are unaffected.
+This is how we progressively plug in VueJs into our projects without a complete one at a go.)
 * Specify our data(message: "Hello World") in the Vue instance.
 * Pass the message to the HTML file using double curly brackets.
-Remark: we can only use the Vue data inside the component with id root as we bind it to the Vue element.
+Remark: we can only use the Vue data inside the component with id `root` as we bind it to the Vue element.
 Open the brower and we will see "Hello World" being displayed.

-### Common Vue syntaxes
+### Common VueJs syntax

 * [Text](https://vuejs.org/v2/guide/syntax.html#Text)
 The most basic data binding is text interpolation using double curly brackets as shown in the above example.
 The mustache tag will be replaced with the value of the msg property on the corresponding data object.
 It will also be updated whenever the data object’s msg property changes.
 The double curly brackets as the identifier inside it will be replaced with the value of the `message` property on the corresponding data object.
 It will also be updated whenever the data object’s `message` property changes.